 The result was Beyond the Stars.

-Beyond the Stars (BTS) is a world-first health education program made in partnership with SecondMuse, DFAT’s innovationXchange and the Fijian Government .
-BTS uses transmedia storytelling, innovative technology and tangential learning to inspire children across the Pacific to adopt healthy eating habits.
-Bringing together film, virtual reality, storybooks and games, BTS provides an innovative new way to educate children about health and nutrition.
+Beyond the Stars (BTS) is a world-first health education program created in partnership with SecondMuse, DFAT’s innovationXchange and the Fijian Government.
+Beyond the Stars uses transmedia storytelling, innovative technology and tangential learning to inspire children across the Pacific to adopt healthy eating habits.
+Bringing together film, virtual reality, storybooks and games, Beyond the Stars provides an innovative new way to educate children about health and nutrition.

-BTS aims to show how storytelling and technology could be used to address complex problems like NCDs.
+Our goal with Beyond the Stars was to show how storytelling and technology could be used to address complex problems like NCDs.
 It’s a new approach, and one we believe might just have the potential to produce real and lasting change.
-Read on to see how each part of BTS is designed to contribute to that goal, and how the program itself is changing lives in the Pacific.
+Read on to see how each part of Beyond the Stars is designed to contribute to that goal, and how the program itself is changing lives in the Pacific.

 Virtual reality inspires children to become their own hero